 When Autumn came and the temperature got colder, I missed the excitement of gardening.
 One day I was waling in the yard and I noticed a lot of hard round balls laying under a very tall tree on the south side of our house.
 I really never paid attention to it, it was only a tree!
 I picked one up and brought it to my Dad.
 He told me the tree was a black walnut tree.
 He and I then went outside and picked up a few of the balls, and we used a knife to open the outer casing of the nut.
 Once that was done, we had a walnut in a shell like I had seen in the grocery stores.
 To be honest, I didn’t like the process.
 It seemed like too much trouble, especially since walnuts were not my favorite nut at the time.
 My Dad did enjoy sitting in his chair and coaxing the nut to come out!

 The next year we did the same, only this time the blackberry bushes gave us an abundance of fruit.
 Because of this, and the above mentioned peaches, these two became my two favorite fruits.

 When we had to sell our home and move to California I felt so bad for my Dad.
 He seemed to thrive in this environment and I knew he would miss it.
 When we left Missouri, we were able to leave a lot of the produce with our relatives.
 This two and a half years were some of the best of my childhood!

-I am a professional genealogist, writer, photographer, crafter, reader, wife, mother, and grandma.
-I have two books available on Amazon.com: Your Family History: Doing It Right the First Time and Planning Your Genealogy Research Trip.
-You can also connect with me via Facebook or Twitter.
+I am a professional genealogist, writer, photographer, wife, mother, and grandma.
+I have written two books “Your Family History: Doing It Right the First Time” and “Planning Your Genealogy Research Trip”, both available on Amazon.
+You can also connect with me on Facebook and Twitter @VHughesAuthor.